Mayo-AAU/GenomicWarehouse/doc/ingest.md

 The scaling experiment verifies that adding additional inputs from sequencers scales linearly with adding additional hardware on the cluster.

 > 'Spark may be a great place to do the ingest' -Dan B 2016

+# Experimental design

+Develop code to do the following:

+1. Read VCF data from HDFS
+2. Populate Hadoop systems (HBase, HDFS, ORC, etc) to facilitate [filtering](filter.md), [recalculation](recalculate.md), and [export](export.md)

+Test the following:

+1. Scale with many concurrent ingestion processing running
+2. Scale with large amounts of data previously ingested